sd2k/new-tokio-smtp/README.md

     crate doesn't need to be compiled in.
   - Made it configurable if bad EHLO capability response lines should trigger an syntax error or be skipped (potentially logging the bad keyword/value).
-  - TODO: Added trace!/info! log commands.
+  - Added trace level logging to log the whole server conversation except mail bodies and passwords.

 Contributors